CITY UNION BANK LIMITED

 (b) The transactions of the Bank which have come to our notice have been within thepowers of the Bank; and

-2. Further as required by Section 143(3) of the Companies Act 2013 we further reportthat;
+2. Further as required by Section 143(3) of the Companies Act 2013 we report that;

 (a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purpose of our audit;

-(d) In our opinion the aforesaid standalone financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of theCompanies(Accounts) Rules 2014 to the extent they are not inconsistent with theAccounting Policies prescribed by Reserve Bank of India;
+(e) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with Rule 7 of theCompanies(Accounts) Rules 2014 to the extent they are not inconsistent with theAccounting Policies prescribed by Reserve Bank of India;

-(f) On the basis of the written representations received from the directors as on 31March 2021 taken on record by the Board of Directors none of the Directors is disqualifiedas on 31 March 2017 from being appointed as a Director in terms of Section 164 (2) of theAct;
+(f) On the basis of the written representations received from the directors as on 31March 2021 taken on record by the board of directors none of the directors isdisqualified as on 31 March2021 from being appointed as a director in terms of Section164 (2) of the Act;

-(g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us;
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us;

-iii.
-There has been no delay in transferring the funds to the InvestorEducation and Protection Fund Account by the Bank.
+(iii) There has been no delay in transferring the funds to the InvestorEducation and Protection Fund Account by the Bank.

 | ||For M/s.
-P. Chandrasekar |
+Sundaram & Srinivasan |

 | ||Chartered Accountants |